 Dotty HayesIntuit (retired)

-Dotty Hayes chairs on the boards of First Tech Federal Credit Union, and serves on the board of the Computer History Museum, Silicon Valley FACES, American Leadership Forum – Silicon Valley, and the Center for Excellence in Nonprofits and was previously on the boards of The Vantagepoint Funds, Range Fuels, Addison Avenue Federal Credit Union and the Woodside Priory School.
+Dotty Hayes chairs the board of First Tech Federal Credit Union, and serves on the boards of the Computer History Museum, American Leadership Forum – Silicon Valley, the Center for Excellence in Nonprofits and encore.org.
+She was previously on the boards of The Vantagepoint Funds, Range Fuels, Addison Avenue Federal Credit Union, Silicon Valley Faces, and the Woodside Priory School.

 Dotty worked for over 30 years in a variety of executive finance roles in the technology industry, supporting global hardware, software and service providers of computers, scientific instruments, data storage devices, semiconductors and financial services.

 Dotty holds an MS in Business Administration with a concentration in Accounting from the University of Massachusetts at Amherst and an MS in Finance from Bentley University.
-She is a member of Women Corporate Directors (WCD), the National Association of Corporate Directors (NACD), Financial Executives International (FEI), the Association for Corporate Growth (ACG), and is a Senior Fellow of the American Leadership Forum – Silicon Valley.
-She is a recipient of the YWCA TWIN award and was named to AGENDA Magazine’s Diversity 100 – Top Diverse Board Candidates You’ve Never Heard Of.
+She is a member of Women Corporate Directors (WCD), the National Association of Corporate Directors (NACD), Financial Executives International (FEI), the Association for Corporate Growth (ACG), the Athena Alliance and is a Senior Fellow of the American Leadership Forum – Silicon Valley.
+She is a recipient of the YWCA TWIN award, and was named to AGENDA Magazine’s Diversity 100 – Top Diverse Board Candidates.
+She maintains the NACD Board Leadership Fellow credential.